AEM7130/class-repo/README.md

 ### January 22: Intro to computing

+Judd (1998, Chapters 2, 3 and 7)

-Miranda and Fackler (2002, Chapters 1, 2, and 5); Judd (1998, Chapters 2, 3 and 7)
+Miranda and Fackler (2002, Chapters 1, 2, and 5)

 ### January 29: Coding and the shell

-Learn Julia the Hard Way, QuantEcon lectures, Shell
+Learn Julia the Hard Way

+QuantEcon lectures

 ### February 5: Version control